 On the Jewish Street (1918–1939)

-Lead Historian: prof. Samuel D. Kassow (Trinity College in Hartford, Connecticut).
+Scholarly supervision of the gallery: Prof. Samuel D. Kassow (Trinity College in Hartford, Connecticut).

 The project implementation and production of the core exhibition was made possible thanks to the Association of the Jewish Historical Institute of Poland.
 The creation of the exhibition was possible thanks to the support of donors from around the world.